Francis Chullikatt

-Francis Assisi Chullikatt JCD (b 20 March 1953) is an Indian-born prelate of the Catholic Church.
+Francis Assisi Chullikatt JCD (born 20 March 1953) is an Indian-born prelate of the Catholic Church.
 He has been the Apostolic Nuncio to Bosnia and Herzegovina and Montenegro since 1 October 2022.
 He was the Permanent Observer of the Holy See to the United Nations from 17 July 2010 until 1 July 2014.
 He previously served as Apostolic Nuncio to Iraq and Jordan, and to Kazakhstan, Tajikistan and Kyrgyzstan from 30 April 2016 until 1 October 2022.

 Early years

 Chullikatt was born in 1953 in Bolghatty, Kochi, India.
 He was incardinated in the diocese of Verapoly where he was ordained a priest on 3 June 1978.
 He continued his studies and received a doctorate in canon law.
-He speaks English, Italian, French and Spanish.
+He speaks English, Italian, French, Spanish and Croatian.
 He entered the diplomatic service of the Holy See on 15 July 1988.
 He served in the papal representations in Honduras, in various countries of southern Africa, in the Philippines, at the United Nations in New York from 2000 to 2004, where he served as a Counsellor at the Holy See's Mission to the United Nations and, finally, in the Secretariat of State in the Vatican.